UPSC Exam > UPSC Notes > Famous Books Exam (Summary & Tests) > Shankar IAS Summary: Environmental Impact Assessment - 2

 Introduction

-Environmental protection and sustainable development have served as the fundamental principles guiding the policies and procedures regulating industrial and other developmental activities in India.
+Environmental protection and sustainable development are the fundamental principles that guide policies and procedures regulating industrial and other developmental activities in India.

-• Every human-made activity has an impact on the environment, often leaning towards harm rather than benefit.
+• Every human-made activity affects the environment, most often causing adverse effects rather than benefits.

 • Ensuring the sustainability of development options under consideration is highly desirable.

-• These consequences should be incorporated into the project design to create a harmonious balance between development and environmental well-being.
+• These consequences should be incorporated into project design to balance development and environmental well-being.

-• Environmental Impact Assessment (EIA) is a crucial tool for planners, aiming to align development activities with environmental concerns.
+• Environmental Impact Assessment (EIA) is a tool for planners to align proposed development activities with environmental considerations by assessing likely impacts and suggesting mitigation.

-• EIA seamlessly integrates environmental considerations from the initiation phase, preparing feasibility reports.
+• EIA integrates environmental considerations from the initiation phase, informing feasibility reports and project design.

-• The primary objective of EIA is to anticipate and address potential environmental issues during the project's planning and design stages.
+• The primary objective of EIA is to anticipate and address potential environmental issues during planning and design stages.

-• EIA, coupled with an Environment Management Plan (EMP), assists planners and government authorities in decision-making by identifying key impacts and formulating mitigation measures.
+• An EIA, together with an Environment Management Plan (EMP), assists planners and government authorities in decision-making by identifying key impacts and formulating mitigation and monitoring measures.

-• Widely recognized as an integral component of sound decision-making, EIA is an accepted planning tool.
+• EIA is widely recognised as an integral component of sound decision-making and an accepted planning tool.

-• The Notification on Environmental Impact Assessment (EIA) of developmental projects in 1994, under the Environment (Protection) Act, 1986, is a significant stride in this direction.
+• The Notification on Environmental Impact Assessment (EIA) of developmental projects in 1994, issued under the Environment (Protection) Act, 1986, was an important step in institutionalising EIA.

 Question for Shankar IAS Summary: Environmental Impact Assessment - 2